The answer is, only when you are ready to invest in your business.

 Investing your time is critical to your success.
 You need to be prepared to invest both your time and your financial resources to achieve success.

-The famous adage of “you get out what you put in” is absolutely the case in recruitment and probably the single biggest reason why companies fail with it.
+The famous adage of “you get out what you put in” is absolutely the case in recruitment and probably the single biggest reason why companies fail at it.

 Do you have a clear understanding of the role that will provide a detailed brief to your external recruitment partner?
 You need to have considered the following;

-- Do you have an Employer Brand?
+- Do you have an employer brand?
 Why would your target candidate be interested in working for you?
 Don’t just say salary as this will secure someone in the short term but you’ll be disappointed in the long run.
 How attractive is your organisation in order to entice exceptional individuals?
 Does your business have a great reputation and will people want to work for you?
 What is your story, where are you going and why should anyone want to help you get there?
+See our free guide to creating a compelling employer brand here.

 - Who do you want to recruit and with what skills and experience?
-What behaviours would align to your company culture?
+What behaviours would align with your company culture?
 Do you need skills from a specific industry or are behaviours and potential more important?
+Read our blog 'Behaviours Versus Skills in Recruiting'.

 - Do you have a recruitment process that runs smoothly?
 Are all the right stakeholders engaged so that you are able to make decisive decisions, quickly?
 Procrastination sows seeds of doubt in candidates’ minds and any delays can mean you missing out on talented individuals.